m1k3d/ztb-objects-bulk/readme.md

-Got it 👍 Let’s scrap the merge mess and just give you a clean, ready-to-paste README.md that you can copy into either GitHub’s web editor or VS Code.

-Here’s a fresh one:

 # 🚀 ZTB Objects Bulk Creator

 This tool automates the creation of Zscaler Zero Trust Branch (ZTB) objects (e.g., **domains** or **network prefixes**) in bulk using: